-- Tunbury Primary School is committed to ensure that we develop a safe culture and that all steps are taken to recruit staff and volunteers who are safe to work with our pupils and staff. - Tunbury Primary School will follow Part three, 'Safer recruitment' of Keeping Children Safe in Education and relevant guidance from The Disclosure and Barring Service (DBS) - The governing body and leadership team are responsible for ensuring that the school follows safe recruitment processes as outlined within guidance. - The governing body will ensure that at least one of the persons who conducts an interview has completed safer recruitment training. - The school maintains an accurate Single Central Record (SCR) in line with statutory guidance. - Tunbury Primary School are committed to supporting the statutory guidance from the Department for Education on the application of the Childcare (Disqualification) Regulations 2009 and related obligations under the Childcare Act 2006 in schools. - We advise all staff to disclose any reason that may affect their suitability to work with children including convictions, cautions, court orders, reprimands, and warnings. - Where the school/college places a pupil with an alternative provision provider, we continue to be responsible for the safeguarding of that pupil and will need to satisfy ourselves that the provider can meet the needs of the pupil. - Tunbury Primary School will obtain written confirmation from the alternative provision provider that appropriate safeguarding checks have been carried out on individuals working at the establishment, i.e., those checks that our school/college would otherwise perform in respect of our own staff.
+- The Island Learning Trust is committed to ensure that we develop a safe culture and that all steps are taken to recruit staff and volunteers who are safe to work with our pupils and staff. - The Island Learning Trust will follow Part three, 'Safer recruitment' of Keeping Children Safe in Education and relevant guidance from The Disclosure and Barring Service (DBS) - The governing body and leadership team are responsible for ensuring that the school follows safe recruitment processes as outlined within guidance. - The governing body will ensure that at least one of the persons who conducts an interview has completed safer recruitment training. - The school maintains an accurate Single Central Record (SCR) in line with statutory guidance. - The Island Learning Trust are committed to supporting the statutory guidance from the Department for Education on the application of the Childcare (Disqualification) Regulations 2009 and related obligations under the Childcare Act 2006 in schools. - We advise all staff to disclose any reason that may affect their suitability to work with children including convictions, cautions, court orders, reprimands, and warnings. - Where the school/college places a pupil with an alternative provision provider, we continue to be responsible for the safeguarding of that pupil and will need to satisfy ourselves that the provider can meet the needs of the pupil. - The Island Learning Trust will obtain written confirmation from the alternative provision provider that appropriate safeguarding checks have been carried out on individuals working at the establishment, i.e., those checks that our school/college would otherwise perform in respect of our own staff. - Where the school organises work experience placements, we will follow the advice and guidance as identified in Part three of KCSIE.